Average pace and horizontal chords: Is there a mile at the average pace?

 \begin{proposition} If the race distance is a whole number of miles, then some mile must be covered at exactly the average pace. \end{proposition}

 \begin{proof} Let the total time for the race be $T$, and let the race distance be $n$ miles, with $n\in\mathbf{N}$.
 Partition the race into $n$ time subintervals of length $T/n$.

 If more than one mile is covered in every subinterval, then the total distance covered is more than $n$ miles, which is impossible.
 Similarly, if less than one mile is covered in every subinterval, then the total distance covered is less than $n$ miles, which is impossible.
 Thus there must be some subinterval in which at least a mile was covered, and some subinterval in which at most a mile was covered.
-Since the distance traveled by the runner in a time interval depends continuously on the start and end points of the interval,\footnote{In fact, we only need the speed function to be \emph{integrable}.} by the Intermediate Value Theorem there must be some intermediary $T/n$-length subinterval in which exactly a mile was covered, establishing the result.\footnote{D.D. thanks Jon Chaika for a productive conversation about this result.} \end{proof}
+Since the distance traveled by the runner in a time interval depends continuously on the start and end points of the interval, by the Intermediate Value Theorem there must be some intermediary $T/n$-length subinterval in which exactly a mile was covered, establishing the result.\footnote{D.D. thanks Jon Chaika for a productive conversation about this result.} \end{proof}

+When I have told people about this problem, they usually suggest applying the Intermediate Value Theorem to the whole thing, with reasoning like: ``If you didn't run the race at a perfectly steady pace, then some part was faster than your average pace, and some part was slower, so by the Intermediate Value Theorem, you have to have a mile in between at the average pace.''
+The problem with this reasoning is that, as we've seen in our examples, it's possible to arrange the fast parts and slow parts in such a way that \emph{every} mile (or 12km subset, or whatever your sub-interval of interest) is slower than the average pace.

+In the next section, we will show that it is possible to construct such a ``paradoxical race plan'' for \emph{any} non-integer distance.